Rajasthan APO Syllabus 2026 – Complete PDF

 Preparation Strategy

-Preparing for the Rajasthan APO Syllabus 2026 requires a strategic approach, given the extensive legal syllabus and equal emphasis on language proficiency.
-The Law paper carries 300 out of 400 marks in the Main Exam, making it the primary focus area for candidates.
-Begin preparation by thoroughly studying the classical laws-Indian Penal Code (IPC), Indian Evidence Act, and Code of Criminal Procedure (CrPC)-which form the foundation, then move to the newly introduced Bharatiya Nyaya Sanhita (BNS), Bharatiya Sakshya Adhiniyam (BSA), and Bharatiya Nagarik Suraksha Sanhita (BNSS).
-A common mistake candidates make is neglecting specialized acts like the SC/ST Atrocities Act and POCSO Act, which are frequently tested and carry significant weightage in the Main Exam.
-Practice previous year question papers and mock tests to understand the pattern of charge-framing questions, as this practical application of law is a distinct feature of the RPSC APO exam.
-Allocate proportional time for language papers-15 days for Hindi and 15 days for English-focusing on comprehension, letter writing, and precis skills rather than rote grammar memorization.
+The Law paper carries 300 out of 400 marks in the Main Exam, making it the highest priority.
+Begin by studying classical laws (IPC, Evidence Act, CrPC), then transition to the newly integrated Bharatiya Nyaya Sanhita (BNS), Bharatiya Sakshya Adhiniyam (BSA), and Bharatiya Nagarik Suraksha Sanhita (BNSS).
+Do not overlook specialized acts such as the SC/ST Atrocities Act and POCSO Act, as these are heavily tested.
+Practice previous question papers to grasp the charge-framing questions unique to the RPSC APO exam.
+For language papers, allocate time evenly—about 15 days each for Hindi and English—and focus on comprehension, precise writing, and letter formatting.

 Important Links